Targeted Racist Messages Reported in U.S. Around Elections

 HBCU in Nashville also issued a statement calling the messages that targeted some of its students “deeply unsettling,” wrote AP, adding the school advised students to remain calm in the likelihood the texts had “no real intentions or credibility.”

-Director of the Digital Justice Initiative at The Lawyers’ Committee for Civil Rights Under Law David Brody said the messages were targeted towards those persons inhabiting southern states, and that “a number of civil rights laws can be applied to hate-related incidents.”
+Director of the Digital Justice Initiative at The Lawyers’ Committee for Civil Rights Under Law David Brody said the messages were targeted toward those persons inhabiting southern states, and that “a number of civil rights laws can be applied to hate-related incidents.”

 Other institutions continue to investigate the origin and legal implications of the incidents, and condemn the actions of the anonymous messenger, AP wrote, adding the CEO of the Southern Poverty Law Center Margaret Huang stated, “Hate speech has no place in the South or our nation.”

-AP said NAACP President and CEO Derrick Johnson stated, “the mention of slavery in 2024…perpetuates a legacy of evil that dates back to before the Jim Crow era,” designed to prevent “Black Americans from enjoying the same freedom to pursue life, liberty, and happiness.”
+AP said NAACP President and CEO Derrick Johnson stated “the mention of slavery in 2024…perpetuates a legacy of evil that dates back to before the Jim Crow era,” designed to prevent “Black Americans from enjoying the same freedom to pursue life, liberty, and happiness.”